National Federation of Independent Business v. Sebelius: Political reactions

 President Obama praised the decision in a series of remarks, while discussing the benefits of the legislation in a statement shortly after the decision.
 House Minority Leader Nancy Pelosi, who as Speaker of the House had been instrumental in the passage of the ACA, said that Senator Edward Kennedy of Massachusetts, a longtime proponent of health care reform who died before the bill became law, could now "rest."

 The ruling quickly became a rallying cry for Republicans, who criticized the Court's reasoning and vowed to repeal the ACA.
 Though they had already repeatedly attempted to do so starting in January 2011, they were unsuccessful in enacting a repeal.
 Conservatives quickly seized on the fact that Obama and the bill's proponents insisted repeatedly throughout the protracted political debate 2009 and 2010 that the mandate was not a tax, but the Court upheld it on the grounds that it was.
-Republican presidential candidate Mitt Romney said he would repeal the bill, as did Speaker of the House John Boehner and Senate Minority Leader Mitch McConnell.
+Republican presidential candidate Mitt Romney said he would repeal the law, as did Speaker of the House John Boehner and Senate Minority Leader Mitch McConnell.
 Several state attorneys general who challenged the law said they were disappointed with the Court's decision but happy that in doing so, the Court limited Congress's powers under the commerce clause.
 Several state Republican officials indicated their desire to take the option the Court granted them to not further expand Medicaid.

 The American Medical Association, the National Physicians Alliance, the American Academy of Pediatrics, and the Association of American Medical Colleges said that the ruling was a victory.

 The New York Times reported the ruling "may secure Obama's place in history".